cscorley/dissertation/chapters/4_results/3_combo.md

 ## Combining and Configuring Changset-based Topic Models {#results-config}

+\todo{re-run results. new snapshot corpora on changeset models}

 In this section, we will describe the results of the study outlined in Section
 \ref{method-combo}.